Skip to main content

 • Users cannot be created manually from the Users page.

-• Users appear automatically after the next synchronization cycle.
+• Users appear automatically after the next synchronization.

 • Administrators assign roles, groups, and licenses after synchronization.